Lastrellik/Calico-Home-Security/docs/circuit_diagrams/module_WIFI/README.md

 =====
 The **ESP8266** needs a few steps before it can be ready to communicate with the Arduino.
 You also need to create an **IFTTT** (*IF This Then That*) account and configure a **Maker** channel and create an IFTTT **Applet**.

-Once you have followed all the steps in both the IFTTT and ESP8266 Setup sections, make sure you have configured your Wifi Settings within the Properties.cpp file.
-There you will need to set your
+Once you have followed all the steps in both the IFTTT and ESP8266 Setup sections, make sure you have configured your Wifi Settings within the [/src/Properties.cpp](https://github.com/Lastrellik/Calico-Home-Security/blob/master/src/Properties.cpp) file.
+There you will need to enable the Wifi Module and set your wireless SSID & Password as well as enter you IFTTT Key.

 * [IFTTT Setup](#ifttt-setup)
 * [ESP8266 Setup](#esp8266-setup)